Categories

 Book Radar

-Moving on: I have some exciting book news for you today.
-Not a lot today, but it’s good stuff.
-I also have a look at a delightful upcoming middle grade fantasy novel, plus cover reveals, a terrible pun, an upside-down orange fur dragon 🙃, and trivia!
+Moving on: On top of the Interview with the Vampire story, I have lots more fun news for you today!
+I also have a look at an awesome creepy fall YA novel, plus cover reveals, a terrible pun, my little orange vulture, and trivia!
 Let’s get started, shall we?

-Here’s Monday’s trivia question: Emma Donoghue’s The Wonder is set in what country?
+Here’s Monday’s trivia question: In The Maidens by Alex Michaelides, The Maidens are a secret society at what school?
 (Scroll to the bottom for the answer.)

 Deals, Reals, and Squeals!